RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 RK: Messy started messing around at the age of 4.

 DM: An understanding that it’s a long game, it takes a lot of time.
 A lot of patience and a lot of self-application.

 The second thing I advise young people in that process; is professionalism is very important right from the get-go.
 And in that I mean, getting a skill, acquiring judgment.
 Working very hard.
 Being humane.
 It’s very important because you start in the way you intend to finish.
 I was about to use hard Luganda words but let me not…

 RK: Please go ahead, there is no problem.

 DM: They say ‘akaliba akendo,okalabira ku mukonda’.
 You see the gourd that you see being used to fetch water was initially a fruit on a plant.
 You can see that it will be a gourd used to fetch water right from the beginning.
 In many ways, if you are going to cut a professional career, it’s easy to start with professionalism.
 It’s easier to continue in that form than trying to learn when you are 15 years old because you’ve formed habits and they are hard to break.
 How you apply yourself to your work, getting into those habits early is very important because you carry on with them.

 DM: That’s an ordinary English word.
 Obsequious people are bootlickers, flattering etcetera.
 You do all these things to this person because you want them to give you a job or whatever you want but you are being rude to the waiter bringing you drinks as you are doing that.
 You are rude to your employer or employees.
-In my definition, you network in all ways; upwards, downwards, inwards and outwards to your colleagues and equals, to the people who bring you the business, to your inferiors who work with you or under you.
-So networking includes socialising, helping people and working well with people.
-It is not an exploitative one way business of just acquiring things.
+In my definition, you network in all ways; upwards, downwards, inwards, and outwards to your colleagues and equals, to the people who bring you the business, and to your inferiors who work with you or under you.
+So networking includes socialising, helping people, and working well with people.
+It is not an exploitative one-way business of just acquiring things.

 RK: Transactional stuff.